-.24 Headline earnings per share must be presented for each financial period for which an income statement is presented.
-The comparative number for headline earnings per share may change as a result of retrospective adjustments to the number of shares in issue in terms of the requirements of paragraph .64 of IAS 33.
-It may also differ where the earnings number used for basic earnings per share has been restated as that number is the starting point in the calculation for headline earnings.

-As a result of the issuing of this circular, previously reported headline .25 earnings may be required to be restated in accordance with the requirements of this circular.
-This will require restatement of comparative headline earnings.
+- .25 Headline earnings per share must be presented for each financial period for which basic earnings per share is presented.
+The comparative number for headline earnings per share may change as a result of retrospective adjustments to the number of shares in issue in terms of the requirements of paragraph 64 of IAS 33.
+It may also differ where the earnings number used for basic earnings per share has been restated, as that number is the starting point in the calculation for headline earnings. - .26 As a result of issuing Circulars to supersede previous Circulars, previously reported headline earnings are required to be restated in accordance with the requirements of the most recently issued circular.
+There must therefore be a restatement of comparative headline earnings if the calculation of headline earnings is not in accordance with the changed rules contained in this Circular..